-Education Scotland full Review due in January 2016.
+Education Scotland full Review completed in January 2016 (ref. commentary at Risk MAP 1).

 The Industry Academy model has been shared at regional level, and joint IA initiatives are currently under consideration, in particular with regard to STEM delivery via an IA model.
-24 Industry Academies were operational in 2014-15, exceeding the target of 18.
+24 Industry Academies were operational in 2014-15, exceeding the target of 18, now under review within the Performance Review process.

-Change to Risk Score: Risk Appetite (Willing to accept): Risk Score remains 6 (Amber) 9 Low Medium High
+Change to RISK Score: (assuming no mitigation): (Willing to accept): Risk Score remains 6 (Amber) 9 Low Medium High